 Why Grief Can Make You Feel Alone, Even When You’re Not

-Grief has a way of changing how we see the world, and how the world sees us.
-Even when you’re surrounded by people who care, there can be moments when you feel like no one truly understands what you’re going through.
-That loneliness can amplify the feelings of loss and grief.
+Grief has a way of altering how we perceive the world and how the world perceives us.
+Even when you are surrounded by people who care, there can be moments when you feel like no one truly understands what you are going through.
+That loneliness can amplify the pain of loss and make you feel disconnected from everyone around you.

-You might find yourself sitting at a dinner table, smiling and nodding at the correct times, while inside you’re somewhere else entirely, somewhere between the past and a future you’re not sure you want.
-You might crave connection, but also want to be left alone.
-This tug-of-war between needing people and needing space is one of grief’s most confusing and isolating parts.
+You might find yourself sitting at a dinner table, smiling and nodding at the right times, while inside you are somewhere else entirely, somewhere between the past and a future you are not sure you want.
+You may crave connection but also want to be left alone.
+This tug of war between needing people and needing space is one of the most confusing parts of grief.

 Why Grief Feels So Lonely